spannerj/spencer-dev-env/README.md

 # Useful commands

-(In the below examples you can leave out CONTAINERNAME and all containers will be affected)
+(In the below docker-compose examples you can leave out CONTAINERNAME and all containers will be affected)

-`docker-compose rm -v -f CONTAINERNAME` - Stops and removes a container and it's data.
+`docker-compose rm -v -f CONTAINERNAME` (alias: remove) - Stops and removes a container and it's data.

 `docker-compose down --rmi all -v --remove-orphans` - Stops and removes all containers, data, and images created by up.
 Don't use `--rmi all` if you want to keep the images.

-`docker-compose stop|start|restart CONTAINERNAME` - Starts, stops or restarts a container (it must already be built and created)
+`docker-compose stop|start|restart CONTAINERNAME` (aliases: stop/start/restart) - Starts, stops or restarts a container (it must already be built and created)

-`docker-compose up --build -d CONTAINERNAME` - Checks if a container needs rebuilding and rebuilds/recreates/restarts it if so, otherwise does nothing.
+`docker-compose up --build -d CONTAINERNAME` (alias: rebuild) - Checks if a container needs rebuilding and rebuilds/recreates/restarts it if so, otherwise does nothing.
+Useful if you've just changed a requirements.txt file (or any Java code)

+`docker exec -it CONTAINERNAME bash` (alias: bashin) - gets you into a bash terminal inside a running container (useful for then running psql etc)